Mobility-Based-Infrastructure-Using-ML/MobiusML/README.md

 The user registers different reactions for each direction and the network is trained on the data.
 The training process can be done in less than 10 seconds.

-We then connect the neural net to a flashed raspberry pi nd connect it to different parts of the wheelchair allowing it to mave in the right direction.
+We then connect the neural net to a flashed raspberry pi running the raspbian distro and connect it to different parts of the wheelchair allowing it to mave in the right direction.

 ## Running the project
 Inside the project's directory, run